-- a) For applicants who are British Citizens All you need to provide is a British passport confirming you are a British Citizen If you do not have a British passport you can produce any of the other documents contained within List A. b) For applicants who are not British Citizens but have no - b) For applicants who are not British Citizens but have no restrictions on their right to work in the UK All you need to provide is any of the other documents contained within List A. - c) For applicants who have restrictions on their right to work in the UK You will need to produce any of the documents contained within List B. If your documentation proves a right to work that expires prior to the normal licence expiry date, your licence will only be granted for the period we have proof of a right to work.
+- a) For applicants who are British Citizens All you need to provide is a British passport confirming you are a British Citizen If you do not have a British passport you can produce any of the other documents contained within List A. - b) For applicants who are not British Citizens but have no restrictions on their right to work in the UK All you need to provide is any of the other documents contained within List A. - c) For applicants who have restrictions on their right to work in the UK You will need to produce any of the documents contained within List B. If your documentation proves a right to work that expires prior to the normal licence expiry date, your licence will only be granted for the period we have proof of a right to work.